rhaslund/labguides/vbr-95u4b2/module-04/content.md

 20. [] Keep the default settings and click the **Next** button on the  **Data Transfer** step.
 21. [] Tick the **Get seed from the following backup repository** check box.
-> Note: This will make the replication job use the Backup Jopy WAN job placed in the Remote Repository as a source for the first run of this replication job.
+> Note: This will make the replication job use the Backup Jopy job placed in the Remote Repository as a source for the first run of this replication job.
 All subsequent runs will use the production environment as the source.

 28. [] Click the **Next** button on the **Seeding** step.
 29. [] Keep the default settings and click the **Next** button on the **Guest processing** step.